-On top of that, all of these different surfaces have been made with different materials, so there’s no “one size fits all” cleaning method that will cover you for your microwave, glasses, hob and oven.
-Instead, we end up with an entire cupboard dedicated to cleaning supplies- which, of course, needs a clear out in itself, every now and then.
+On top of that, all of these different surfaces have been made with different materials, so there’s no “one size fits all” cleaning method that will cover you for your microwave, drinking glasses, hob and oven.
+Instead, we end up with an entire cupboard dedicated to cleaning supplies, which, of course, need a clear out in itself, every now and then.

 The good news is that there are some amazing kitchen cleaning hacks that help you with cleaning faster and getting your kitchen deep clean over and done with, so you can go back to enjoying the heart of your home.
 Not only that, but a lot of these amazing tips for cleaning your kitchen are actually 100% natural cleaning hacks.
 Still not convinced?
 Read on and allow us to blow your mind with these cleaning hacks, kitchen cleaning advice and tips for deep cleaning your appliances.

 Give Yourself the Gift of a Sparkling Oven

 Your oven is probably going to be the Goliath of the kitchen clean.
 It’s big, it’s annoying and it’s really, really tough.
 Well, David, get your metaphorical sling ready and be ready to go all out, here’s our deep cleaning hacks for your kitchen oven.

 Make the Filter in Your Vent Hood Sparkle Again

 Did you know that using a little Borax and hot water is enough to get your filters looking like they’re brand new?
 All you’ll need to do is get yourselves some gloves (Borax is natural, but can still be damaging to your skin), 1//4 cup of Borax and hot water (enough to fill your sink) and let the filters soak in there, preferably for about an hour, but 15 mins minimum should be enough to see a startling difference.